 - Group Size Medium Group

-Trekking in Manali has always left everyone spellbound.
-One of those treks is the Hampta pass.
-A splendid crossover trek, the Hampta Pass trek is one of the most popular treks in Himachal Pradesh for fit beginners.
+Hampta Pass trek is one of the famous trekking spots of Himachal Mountains.
+One of those iconic treks in Manali is the Hampta pass trek, A splendid crossover trek.
 The trek weaves past the beautiful verdant valleys of Kullu and climbs up to an altitude of 14,035 ft..
 The beautiful overhang at 14,035 ft.
-Is the spectacular culmination of the 6 days of the trek.
+Is the spectacular culmination of the 5-6-day trek.
 The hampta pass and chandratal trek is also famous for the dramatically changing landscape that surprises trekkers throughout.
 The most striking of all views is the sprawling deserts of Lahaul, along with sweeping vistas of the iconic Lahaul valley.

 Best time to do the Hampta Pass trek